Redocly/redocly-cli/docs/commands/lint.md

 #### Markdown

-Use `markdown` format output with the `lint` command to get a markdown-ready output format.
+Use `markdown` format output with the `lint` command to get a Markdown-ready output format.
 This is useful if you want to report the outcomes to a document, or use the information in a GitHub Job Summary.

 ```bash